ChaiKeshab/Chai-News/README.md

 To run the CHAI News app locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/ChaiKeshab/Chai-News.git`
-2. Install the dependencies: `npm install`
+2. Compile Scss files to css: `Live Sass Compiler` or any other preferred method.
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`

 Make sure you have Node.js and npm installed on your machine.